 Side note: I do not think Thanksgiving Eve is the drunkest night of the year.
 The drunkest night of the year (so far) was the night I somehow managed to drink enough alcohol to wake up surrounded by clothes that were once in my bureau with throw up on the ground next to me… with more throw up on the other side of the room on the floor next to the bed… and more throw up on the rug in the bathroom… and more throw up, that I discovered 3 days later, in the drawer in my bureau which I took all the clothes out of that I woke up on.
 I was in bed for approximately 36 hours after that event.
 I could not be that hungover on Thanksgiving ever, or else I would not make it to Thanksgiving… therefore making Thanksgiving Eve NOT the drunkest night of the year.
 But anyway…

-Here are some questions that I — at age 25 — have about the “holiday,” because we all know Thanksgiving Eve has managed to become a holiday.
+Here are some questions that I, a person in her mid-late 20s, have about the “holiday,” because we all know Thanksgiving Eve has managed to become a holiday.
 Happy Drinking.

 Should I Go Out This Year?